WHO tempers quick vaccine hopes - RFI

 - Celebrities hit -

-Celebrities and prominent public figures have not been spared, with Berlusconi the latest to contract the coronavirus since it was first discovered in China in December last year.
+Celebrities and public figures have not been spared, with Italy's flamboyant former premier Silvio Berlusconi taken to hospital with the disease.

 The list also includes three Paris Saint-Germain footballers including Brazilian star Neymar.